Home IoT & Hardware BeagleBone Robotic Projects - Second Edition

 1. Free Chapter

-Getting Started with the BeagleBone Black
+Getting Started with the BeagleBone Blue

 About this book

-Thanks to new, inexpensive microcontrollers, robotics has become far more accessible than it was in the past.
-These microcontrollers provide a whole new set of capabilities to allow even the most inexperienced users to make amazingly complicated projects.
-Beaglebone is effectively a small, light, cheap computer in a similar vein to Raspberry Pi and Arduino.
-It has all of the extensibility of today's desktop machines, but without the bulk, expense, or noise.
-This project guide provides step-by-step instructions to allow anyone to use this new, low cost platform in some fascinating robotics projects.
+BeagleBone Blue is effectively a small, light, cheap computer in a similar vein to Raspberry Pi and Arduino.
+It has all of the extensibility of today’s desktop machines, but without the bulk, expense, or noise.
+This project guide provides step-by-step instructions that enable anyone to use this new, low-cost platform in some fascinating robotics projects.
 By the time you are finished, your projects will be able to see, speak, listen, detect their surroundings, and move in a variety of amazing ways.
-The book begins with unpacking and powering up the components.This will include guidance on what to purchase and how to connect it all successfully–and a primer on programming the BeagleBone Black.
-Chapter by chapter, we will add additional software functionality available from the open source community, including how to make the system see using a webcam, how to hear using a microphone, and how to speak using a speaker.
-We then add hardware to make your robots move–including wheeled and legged examples–as well as covering how to add sonar sensors to avoid or find objects, plus wireless control to make your robot truly autonomous.
-Adding GPS allows the robot to find itself.
-Finally the book covers how to integrate all of this functionality so that it can all work together, before developing the most impressive robotics projects: those that can sail, fly, and explore underwater.
+The book begins with unpacking and powering up the components.
+This includes guidance on what to purchase and how to connect it all successfully, and a primer on programming the BeagleBone Blue.
+You will add additional software functionality available from the open source community, including making the system see using a webcam, hear using a microphone, and speak using a speaker.
+You will then learn to use the new hardware capability of the BeagleBone Blue to make your robots move, as well as discover how to add sonar sensors to avoid or find objects.
+Later, you will learn to remotely control your robot through iOS and Android devices.
+At the end of this book, you will see how to integrate all of these functionalities to work together, before developing the most impressive robotics projects: Drone and Submarine.

 Publication date: